Fleny113/Hexus/README.md

   - `status`: Status of the application.
 Possible values: `Crashed`, `Exited`, `Running` (Matches the `HexusApplicationStatus` enum)
   - `note`: A note that can be seen in the `info` command. \[OPTIONAL\]
   - `environmentVariables`: All the environment variables for the application.
 Application **WILL NOT** inherit the environment variables from the daemon \[OPTIONAL\]
-  - `memoryLimit`: Used to override the the max memory usage for this specific application, can be 0 to disable the feature. \[OPTIONAL\]
+  - `memoryLimit`: Used to override the max memory usage, in bytes, for this specific application, can be 0 to disable the feature. \[OPTIONAL\]

 > [!NOTE]